rtgodwin/rtgodwin.github.io/dnd/session5.md

 # Poisoners Kit

 How is Tiddles going to try to find someone to sell him a posioner's kit?
 Each day, can make a DC 12 investigation check to find a poisoner's kit (50 gp).
 Use the "Sensible Cost" for materials.

-## Morning:

-PCs approached by a halfling named Broxley Fairkettle who informs you that if you are intending on running a Tavern you must register with the Tavernkeepers' guild.

-> "Only 1 gp a tenday for membership.
-Also if you are brewing your own alcohol then I'd suggest you join the "Vintners', Distillers', and Brewers' Guild" Your alcohol will gain traction a lot quicker in the city, better distribution, and the members are more than happy to share secrets of the trade to make it better.
-If you are going to be cooking food I'd suggest you go through the Guild of Bakers to buy your bread and other cooking product, produce you can get from the open market."

 # Trollskull Manor